Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Introduction

 We need a groupoid-theoretic version of Proposition~\ref{prop:emblematic}, given in Lemma~\ref{lemma:1-implies-splitting}.
 Its statement is similar, using a notion of amenable subgroupoid that originates in the work of Zimmer \cite{Zim2}, a notion of normal subgroupoid coined by Kida in \cite{Kid1} as a generalization of earlier work of Feldman, Sutherland and Zimmer \cite{FSZ}, and a notion of pseudo-product of subgroupoids coined to replace the direct product in the statement (see Definition~\ref{de:pseudo-product}).

 Our groupoid-theoretic proof stays very close to its group-theoretic version as long as it only involves objects taking values in a countable set, like nice splittings or free factor systems.
 One reason is that a map from the base space $Y$ to a countable set $\cald$ becomes constant after restriction to each part of a countable partition of $Y$, and all our groupoid-theoretic statements will allow to perform such partitions on the base space.
 In fact, the chain conditions given in the previous section also play a role here, to ensure essentially that here one never needs to perform infinitely many countable partitions at once.
-But there is a major difference when dealing with objects taking values in non-discrete spaces, like actions on $\bbR$-trees.

-Thus, the proof of the groupoid-theoretic version of Proposition~\ref{prop:emblematic} requires the following key additional statement.
+For instance, Corollary~\ref{corintro:crs} translates directly to the groupoid setting, as follows (the assumption that $\rho_{|\calh}$ is nowhere trivial is the natural replacement of the assumption that $H$ is infinite in Corollary~\ref{corintro:crs}, see Definition~\ref{dfn:nowhere_trivial}).

+\begin{prop}[see Proposition \ref{prop:nice-preserved}] Let $\calh'$ be a measured groupoid coming with a cocycle $\rho$ towards $\IA$.
+Let $\calh$ be a normal subgroupoid of $\calh'$, and assume that \begin{itemize} \item $\rho_{|\calh}$ is nowhere trivial; \item $\rho(\calh)$ is contained in the stabilizer of a nice splitting. \end{itemize} Then, up to passing to a conull subset and taking a countable partition of the base space, $\rho(\calh')$ is also contained in the stabilizer of a nice splitting. \end{prop}

+Our groupoidal analogue of Proposition \ref{prop:emblematic} follows from Proposition \ref{prop_normalisateur_groupoide} and the following crucial statement.
 All relevant definitions are given in Section~\ref{sec:background}.

 \begin{theo}[see Theorem \ref{theo:normalisateur_moyennable}] Let $N\ge 3$.
 Let $\calg$ be a measured groupoid over a standard measure space $Y$, and let $\rho:\calg\to\IA$ be an action-type cocycle.
 Let $\cala_1$ be an amenable subgroupoid of $\calg$ of infinite type, and let $\calk_2$ be a subgroupoid of $\calh$ that normalizes $\cala_1$.